aloys/book-collection/README.md

 ## 5. Testing

-Unit tests provided is an integration test which requires Elasticsearch server to be up.
+Unit tests provided is an integration test which requires Elasticsearch server to be up on localhost server and port 9200.
 Those unit tests are in the class: [**ElasticsearchServiceImplIntegrationTest**](https://github.com/aloys/book-collection/blob/master/src/test/java/io/lab/biblio/ElasticsearchServiceImplIntegrationTest.java)

 ## 6. Framework